Alice in Wonderland(1951)

 Alice’s Adventures in Wonderful and its literary sequel Through the Looking Glass are dark and complex works which have made the transition into children’s films on numerous occasions.
 Disney’s 1951 animation is a true classic, and captures the enduring tale of one girl’s curiosity mixed with the oddities of language and logic.Read more

-When Coraline discovers a secret path to a parallel universe, she finds a world where she's never told off and it's always cake for dinner.
+When Coraline discovers a secret path to a parallel universe, she finds a seemingly perfect world but not everything may be as it seems.

 This children’s novella – just as dark and curious as Alice’s adventures – is from British author Neil Gaiman.
 It’s since been adapted into a graphic novel, video game and even a musical.
 For the film, stop-motion studio LAIKA took it on as their first feature.
 Henry Selick (The Nightmare Before Christmas, James and the Giant Peach) was the natural choice to direct.Read more